sindresorhus/resolve-from/readme.md

 ## Tip

-Create a partial using a bound function if you want to require from the same `fromDir` multiple times:
+Create a partial using a bound function if you want to resolve from the same `fromDir` multiple times:

 ```js
 const resolveFromFoo = resolveFrom.bind(null, 'foo');